 What Is It Like to Be a Police Officer's Spouse?

-I’ve worked in law enforcement since 2001, and I knew plenty of family and friends of police officers before that time.
-Through the years, it’s occurred to me that for all the focus placed upon the sacrifices, heartaches, and dangers our police officers face on a typical day on the job, we all too often fail to recognize what the folks at home are going through.
+We knew plenty of family and friends of police officers before that time.
+Through the years, it’s occurred to us that for all the focus placed upon the sacrifices, heartaches, and dangers our police officers face on a typical day on the job, we all too often fail to recognize what the folks at home are going through.

 The Waiting Game

 Perhaps the most obvious, but no less significant, issue officer’s spouses have to deal with is the question of whether or not their husband or wife is going to come home each day.

 While accidents and tragedies occur every day that affect people and families from all professions, law enforcement spouses are different in that they watch their loved one strap on a bullet-proof vest and knowingly and willingly walk into uncertain danger every work day.

 For most, the news of an officer being injured or killed in the line of duty is another sad story in the paper; disturbing, yes, but something easily forgotten once the news cycle winds down.
 For officer’s families, it's yet another stark reminder that the last time they kissed their loved one goodbye may really have been the last time.

 Crime doesn’t sleep, and so someone has to patrol the streets 24/7.
 For most departments, this usually means alternating shifts and rotating days off.
 Depending on where an officer works, she may only get weekends off every 3 months or so.
 The same is true for day shift.
 And, for the families of new officers, you can forget about holidays.
 Even many veteran officers, needing to help their families make ends meet, choose to work holidays to take advantage of opportunities for holiday pay.